moccalotto/kaos/_brainstorms/ever-dungeon.md

 people who have farm animals that can eat them, and bones and sinews are sold to various types of craftspersons.

+### Clothes

+Most citizens wear hide or leather from monsters slain in the Dungeon.
+Various fabrics do exist, but they are often much more expensive than leather.
+Cloth can be made from hair or wool from certain monsters.
+Certain monsters sometimes wear clothes made from wool, cotton or linen.

+### Corpses and dead bodies

+Citizens are not buried when they die; they are treated as if they were a corpse brought up from the Dungeon.
+This means that they are skinned so the skin can be used leather.
+Fatty tissue is rendered into oils, certain soft tissue is made into glue, bones are used in the production of cement or as parts of tools.
+No part of a corpse is left unused.
+It must be said that human meat is normally not consumed by humans in the City.
+However, it is sometimes used as bait to lure out monsters in the Dungeon - and it is sometimes sterilized by magic and used to feed livestock.
+During famine and other bad periods, the lower classes sometimes have to resort to eating human flesh.

 ### Water

 The Dungeon is home to many lakes and streams.
 The main trouble is that these